 The secret is revealed in Numbers 31.
 Not only does it explain the water of the flood, but it also explains why earth’s final cleansing will come by fire.

-The context of this passage is important.
-The Israelites have returned from battle, victorious.
-In their victory, they have come to possess vessels of precious metal, gold, silver, etc. But, as they start to bring these vessels back into the camp, the priest Eleazar basically stands his hand.
-“Stop!
-God told Moses these items must be purified before they enter the camp!
-If the item can withstand fire, purify the item with fire.
-If the item cannot withstand fire, then purify the item with water.
-Understand?”
+Reading Numbers 31:21-23, we see the Israelites have returned from battle, victorious.
+In their victory, they have come to possess vessels of precious metal, gold, silver, etc. But before they bring these vessels into the camp, the priest Eleazar stops them.
+He’s like, “Stop!
+God wants these items purified before they enter the camp!
+If the item can withstand fire, then purify it with fire.
+If the item cannot withstand fire, then purify it with water.”

-Then wait: when you start thinking about the fire, the water, the purification... you begin to realize that what applies to a vessel taken from the battlefield must also apply to the planet.
+At its face, this directive seems irrelevant to you and I today.
+But then, wait: you begin to realize that what applies to a vessel taken from the battlefield could also apply to the planet.
 After all, the planet is a vessel taken from the battlefield.

-• Hebrews 10:22 (NIV)––Let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
+• Hebrews 10:22: Let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.

-• 1 Corinthians 3:12-15 (NIV)––[Your foundation] will be revealed by fire, and the fire will test what sort of work each one has done.
+• 1 Corinthians 3:12-15: [Your foundation] will be revealed by fire, and the fire will test what sort of work each one has done.
 If the work that anyone has built on survives, he will receive a reward.
 If anyone’s work is burned up, he will suffer loss, though he himself will be saved, but only as through fire.

-• 2 Peter 3:7 (NIV)––But by the same word the heavens and earth that now exist are stored up for fire, being kept until the day of judgment and destruction of the ungodly.
+• 2 Peter 3:7: But by the same word the heavens and earth that now exist are stored up for fire, being kept until the day of judgment and destruction of the ungodly.

-• 1 Peter 1:7 (NIV)––These trials have come so that the proven genuineness of your faith—of greater worth than gold, which perishes even though refined by fire—may result in praise, glory and honor when Jesus Christ is revealed.
+• 1 Peter 1:7: These trials have come so that the proven genuineness of your faith—of greater worth than gold, which perishes even though refined by fire—may result in praise, glory and honor when Jesus Christ is revealed.

-So then, if the vessel is something that can endure fire (i.e., it’s something spiritual), then it is to be cleansed with fire.
-If it is something that cannot endure fire (i.e., it’s something physical), then it is to be cleansed with water.
+Hmm, so basically, if the vessel can endure fire (i.e., it’s something spiritual), then it is to be cleansed with fire.
+If the vessel cannot endure fire (i.e., it’s something physical), then it is to be cleansed with water.

 We apply this principle to God’s first and second judgment, a judgement that comes by water first and fire second.
 The flood was meant to cleanse the world of sinful people.
 The final judgment is meant to cleanse God’s people of a sinful world.